lionheart/django-pyodbc/README.rst

     Boolean.
 This will trigger support for Progress Openedge

+* ``left_sql_quote`` , ``right_sql_quote``

+    String.
+Specifies the string to be inserted for left and right quoting of SQL identifiers respectively.
+Only set these if django-pyodbc isn't guessing the correct quoting for your system.

 OpenEdge Support
 ~~~~~~~~~~~~~~~~~~~~~~~~
 For OpenEdge support make sure you supply both the deiver and the openedge extra options, all other parameters should work the same